 Can you give some tips on playing those fast triplets so characteristic of Irish tunes?

-DOYLE The ornaments, the triplets, are the one thing that separates bluegrassers from Irish musicians in a way.
+The ornaments, the triplets, are the one thing that separates bluegrassers from Irish musicians in a way.
 It’s to emulate piping.
 Tenor banjo players got it from pipes and fiddle players got it from pipes, so guitar players get it from pipes or banjos.
-The idea is down-up-down, but you have to do a down before you do it [Ex.
-10].
+The idea is down-up-down, but you have to do a down before you do it [Example 10].
 And then you just do it quickly.
-If you want, you put the dirt in the middle of it—when the pipes are doing it, they have this dirt in the middle of the treble [Ex.
-11].
-Then there’s the rolling triplet [Ex.
-12].
-It’s the same idea of down, down, dampen, down [Ex.
-13].
+If you want, you put the dirt in the middle of it—when the pipes are doing it, they have this dirt in the middle of the treble [Example 11].
+Then there’s the rolling triplet [Example 12].
+It’s the same idea of down, down, dampen, down [Example 13].

 You were initially known for your rhythm style, but nowadays your guitar work encompasses single-note tunes, melodic fingerstyle, and so many styles.
 Which is your favorite mode of playing?